Fibre Optic Data Cabling

-- Fibre has the upper hand when it comes to working over a distance, as it can run over 12 miles whilst maintaining 10,000mb/s compared to copper’s 300ft at that speed.
+- Fibre also has the upper hand over long distances, it can tune up to 10,000 mb/s over 12 miles compared to coppers 300ft at that speed, significantly lessening the need for signal boosters.